 Most digital pictures are usually taken with a Canon EOS 5D Mark II.
 I am most likely to use a ~40 year Nikkor-N pre-AI 24mm/f2.8, a Canon EF 50/f1.4 or a Canon EF 100/f2.8 macro.
 Recently I obtained a Canon EF 16-35/f2.8 L which will be contributing more, when I am not shooting film.
 Other lenses that sometimes get used, especially for timelapse photography, are old screw mount (m42) Pentax lenses including a SMC Takumar Macro 100/f4, 35/3.5 (m42) and 200/f4 (m42).
 Can you tell I used to shoot with Spotmatics?
-I bought all the Takumar gear in the 70’s and 80’s – the first Spotmatic in 1974, the last lens ca 1984.
+I bought Takumar gear in the 70’s and 80’s – the first Spotmatic in 1974, the last lens ca 1984.
+Recently I have acquired a few more lenses when I come across them in thrift stores.
 I also use a Canon FL Bellows unit with a Canon FD mount and 50mm/f3.5 macro and other bits and pieces for higher magnification macro work.
 I am very pleased to have a DSLR that will take many of those lenses, and allow me to buy affordable, if old, high quality manual lenses that suit my needs.

 My film pictures are usually taken on small, pocketable cameras made by Olympus.
 One of my favourites is a ca. 1960 Olympus Pen half-frame camera.
 It is totally manual, without a light meter, and with a fixed lens.
 Each frame is one half the size of a normal 35mm camera, so a roll of 36 will produce 72 or more individual images.
 I have experimented with making a single picture from multiple adjacent frames.
 You can find out more about the camera here, and see pictures here.